scanthony/jekyll-now/_posts/2018-04-14-ShelveR-Automated-Shelving-Planning-en.md

 USE THIS PROJECT AT YOUR OWN RISK AND NO WARRANTY IS PROVIDED.

-## Any improvements and suggestion for ShelveR is welcomed :-)
+## Any improvements and suggestions for ShelveR are welcomed :-)

 [查看中文页面。](https://scanthony.github.io/ShelveR-Automated-Shelving-Planning/)